1938 United States Senate election in South Carolina: Campaign

+Polling

 Results

 The primary election was held on August 30 and Smith won a commanding victory over Johnston.
 In order to win, Johnston needed to rack up huge margins in the Upstate, but the two candidates broke even.
 Smith overwhelmingly won in the rural areas because Johnston's constant emphasis of his labor roots made the agriculture voters feel that he did not care about their interests.
 It was also believed that at this point in time, however, that the large majority of people of South Carolina had become fed up with Smith and that he would've lost the primary if not for Roosevelt's interference or if he had done more to either please the state's influential textile mill owners or address the issue of preserving racial segregation in the state.
 In 1940, a survey found that there was no great admiration for Smith among the people in South Carolina and that his victory in the 1938 primary was symbolic because it showed that an unpopular person was elected because "the president picked him out as the victim."